David Bailey, Formula 1, Senior Digital Research Manager

 Brian Herbst, NASCAR, VP, Global Media Strategy and Distribution

-Brian Herbst is VP of global media strategy and distribution for the National Association for Stock Car Auto Racing (NASCAR).
-He leads NASCAR’s international media and audio businesses, in addition to developing new media distribution opportunities for NASCAR.
-Herbst joined NASCAR in 2005 and played an important role in the development of the industry’s digital media strategy when NASCAR brought its digital rights in-house in 2012.
+Herbst leads NASCAR’s international media and audio businesses, in addition to developing new media distribution opportunities for NASCAR.
+He joined NASCAR in 2005 and played an important role in the development of the industry’s digital media strategy when NASCAR brought its digital rights in-house in 2012.

 Darryl Jefferson, NBC Sports and Olympics, VP, Post Operations and Digital Workflow